Why Cleaning Your Gear Matters

 Percentage of recreationists who never clean their gear.

-Average number of waterbodies recreationists visit in 7 dats
+Average number of waterbodies recreationists visit in 7 daYs

 Cleaning Videos